SmithLabBio/popai/docs/usage/usermodels.rst

     [Model]
-    species tree file = ./popai/tutorial_data/tree.nex # Path to a species tree in nexus format. migration matrix = ./popai/tutorial_data/migration.txt # Path to a migration matrix symmetric = True # True if migration rates should always be symmetric, and only symmetric migration events should be included. secondary contact = True # True if you wish to consider secondary contact models. divergence with gene flow = False # True if you wish to consider divergence with gene flow models. max migration events = 1 # Maximum number of migration events to consider in one model. migration rate = U(1e-5, 1e-4) # Prior from which to draw migration rates.
-Only uniform priors are supported at present. constant Ne = True # population sizes equal across all populations user models = ./model/
+    species tree file = None # Path to a species tree in nexus format. migration matrix = None # Path to a migration matrix symmetric = None # True if migration rates should always be symmetric, and only symmetric migration events should be included. secondary contact = None # True if you wish to consider secondary contact models. divergence with gene flow = None # True if you wish to consider divergence with gene flow models. max migration events = None # Maximum number of migration events to consider in one model. migration rate = None # Prior from which to draw migration rates.
+Only uniform priors are supported at present. constant Ne = None # population sizes equal across all populations user models = ./model/

     [Other]